Wolfyxon/wolfyxon.github.io/public/docs/contributing.md

 Almost all my projects (including their source code) is available on [GitHub](https://github.com/wolfyxon).
 That's where you can contribute.

+# Rules for bug reports

+## 1. Check for duplicates
+Search for other reports (open and closed) if they describe the bug that you encountered.
+If a the bug has already been reported, don't report it again.

+## 2. Don't be vague
+Provide as much detail about the bug as possible.

+**Bad example:**
+*Program doesn't work.*

+**Good example:**
+*The program crashes with a message "image.png is missing in the binary" when you open it.*

 # Rules for writing code

 ## 1. Follow the project's style